zeux/meshoptimizer/README.md

 In some cases, it may be beneficial to split the vertex positions into a separate buffer to maximize efficiency for depth-only rendering.
 Note that the example above assumes only positions are relevant for shadow rendering, but more complex materials may require adding texture coordinates (for alpha testing) or skinning data to the vertex portion used as a key. `meshopt_generateShadowIndexBufferMulti` can be useful for these cases if the relevant data is not contiguous.

-Note that for meshes with optimal indexing and few attribute seams, the shadow index buffer will be very similar to the original index buffer, so may not be always worth generating a separate shadow index buffer even if the rendering pipeline relies on depth-only passes.
+Note that for meshes with optimal indexing and few attribute seams, the shadow index buffer will be very similar to the original index buffer, so it may not be always worth generating a separate shadow index buffer even if the rendering pipeline relies on depth-only passes.

 ## Clusterization